Waterfall Way NSW Itinerary

 While you are here, check out Griffiths Lookout.
 The turn-off is about 1km from town and then a 4km drive to the lookout.

 Less than a km down the main street is the main drawcard for visitors.
-Dangar Falls tumble 30m to a swimming hole that is pretty popular on a warm day.
+Dangar Falls tumble 30m to a swimming hole that gets busy on warm days, arrive early if you want a quieter swim.

 Dangar Falls near main street of Dangar